vincentqha/cs361-microserviceA/README.md

         return response.json()

-correct_movie = "Batman Begins" # this would yield a successful response from the microservice incorrect_movie = "batman begins" # this would yield None from the microservice response_data = get_movie_info(correct_movie)
+correct_movie = "Batman Begins" # this would yield a successful response from the microservice incorrect_movie = "batman begins" # this would yield None from the microservice. response_data = get_movie_info(correct_movie)
 ```